kesondrakey/kesondrakey.github.io/fluxtower1.md

 <h2 class="summary-heading">Summary</h2>
 <div class="summary-box">
     <!-- Updated background color -->
     <strong>Flux Tower 1:</strong> This tower is situated on an Indiana farm focused on the cultivation of corn and soy.
-Unlike some other agricultural practices, this site does not employ interim cover crops, allowing for a unique insight into the environmental impact and dynamics of traditional cash crop farming.
+Unlike its companion site (Tower 2), this site does not employ interim cover crops, allowing for a unique insight into the environmental impact and dynamics of traditional cash crop farming
 </div>
 <i> </i>